sky192/JavaScript-weather-app/README.md

 # JavaScript-weather-app

-A weather app written in vanilla javascript and fetching data from weather api
+A weather app written in vanilla javascript and fetching data from weather api.